Hsouna20/Kubernetes/kubeadm-docker-with-Ansible/README.md

 ansible_user ALL=(ALL:ALL) NOPASSWD:ALL
 ```
 Replace 'ansible_user' with the actual username of the Ansible user.
 This line allows the Ansible user to execute any command with sudo privileges without being prompted for a password.
+### 3- Create the playbook :
+Now we can create the playbook.yml file to automate the cofiguration process of the cluster .